 If you use Adobe Reader/Acrobat 9 – rather than wait for this fix, you really should update to version X immediately – Adobe claim “to date, there has not been a single piece of malware identified that is effective against a version X install.
 Help us help you by running the latest version of the software!”.

-You can download the latest Reader X from Adobe here – remember to untick the bundled McAfee Security Scan if you don’t want it.
+You can download the latest version of Reader from Adobe here – remember to untick the bundled McAfee Security Scan if you don’t want it.
 After installing Reader X, follow the steps listed in the section on securing X above.